Nov 21, 2024

 The Bachelor of Science (BS) in Neuroscience program offers comprehensive training in brain sciences, with a combination of courses from Psychology, Biology, Chemistry, and other fields.
 The overall objective is to help students achieve basic competence and knowledge of behavioral and cognitive, molecular, cellular, and systems neuroscience.
 Courses involve general methods in neuroscience, such as techniques to understand neural function in cells, animals, and humans, as well as in data analysis, critical thinking skills, and research and internship opportunities.

-The degree offers two concentrations – (1) the Neuroscience General concentration focuses on a variety of neuroscience topics, and (2) the Neuroscience Preprofessional concentration covers neuroscience topics along with preparation for paths such as medical school.
+The degree focuses on various neuroscience topics, and offers a specialized Neuroscience Preprofessional concentration that covers neuroscience topics along with preparation for paths such as medical school.

 Learning Outcomes

-Upon completion of the Neuroscience General Concentration, students should be able to:
+Upon completion of the Neuroscience BS, students should be able to:

 1. Identify and describe the major areas of neuroscience, their primary research topics, and the primary approaches/techniques for asking research questions in each.